ROCm/hipRAND/README.md

 * Bash helper build script:

-  The helper script `install` is located in the root repository.
+  The helper script `install` is located in the root of the `projects/hiprand` folder.
 Note that this method doesn't take many options and hard-codes a configuration that you can specify by invoking CMake directly.

   A few commands in the script need sudo access, so it may prompt you for a password.